 Studies across a number of sectors show that the cost of keeping an existing customer is around 10% of the cost of acquiring a new one.
 So, economically it makes good sense.
 Putting together a good retention strategy will also lead to increased customer profitability, as the longer the relationship, the lower the account maintenance cost.

 There are other associated benefits to fostering a lasting relationship with customers, including the fact that long-term customers are more likely to

 Clearly there are a great many benefits to keeping hold of current customers.
-But modern customers are smart - they're not happy to deal with you simply because they know you or your office is nearby or even because it's the easiest option.
-Consumers know how to get the best deal and will be happy to go to a competitor quicker than you can say "nice knowing you" if you don't give them what they need.
+But modern customers are smart - they're not dealing with you simply because they know you or your office is nearby, or even because it's the easiest option.
+Consumers know how to get the best deal, and will be happy to go to a competitor quicker than you can say "nice knowing you" if you don't give them what they need.

-Make promises you can keep
+Make customer promises you can keep

 Firms that can boast great success in their customer retention endeavours often have one thing in common - great customer service.
 It's no good promising a customer the world at your initial meeting if three months down the line they discover you don't have the manpower, skills or knowledge to go about fulfilling your pledges.

-The first thing you need to do is look within.
-Employing staff who are enthusiastic and who know what they're talking about will do wonders for the reputation of the firm.
+The first thing you need to do is look at your workforce.
+Employing customer care staff who are enthusiastic and who know what they're talking about will do wonders for the reputation of the firm.
 How many times have you walked into a shop and asked for some advice, only to be met with a blank stare from the shop assistant?

 Communication is a vital part of keeping customers satisfied.
 It's important to listen to your customers.
-Make sure you communicate well, too, with a regular email newsletter to keep customers well-informed.
-An employee newsletter is also an effective way of keeping staff in the loop about new products, changes and good practice.
+Make sure you communicate well, too, with a regular email newsletter to keep subscribers informed.
+Don’t just use it to sell - offer valuable content that shows you understand what your customers are truly interested in and the issues they face.

 Tried and tested methods of customer retention also involve rewarding people for their loyalty and giving customers something tangible - a real reason to come back to your firm.
 Incentives to return could include add-ons, vouchers, loyalty discounts or cards, special pricing, bonuses or gifts.